 A sense of immediacy can be created by events – a merger, reorganisation, new product, new leader.
 All of these can engender a sense of imminence.
 Or manufacture your own mini-event.
 Several companies have implemented ‘phishing’ training by sending fake phishing emails, seeing how people react and delivering the training on the back of that event.

 Almost everything you do online – Google, Facebook, Twitter, Instagram, Amazon and Netflix, use recommendation engines to personalise what the system thinks you need next.
-Yet this is rarely used in learning, except in adaptive systems, where AI acts like a teacher, keeping you, personally on course.
-These systems are not easy to build but that do exist and is another example of AI in learning.
+Yet this is rarely used in learning, except in adaptive systems, where AI acts like a teacher, keeping you personally on course.

 Online learning needs to pick up on contemporary UX design and use slight movement, colour changes, positioning and layout to push people into action.
 In WildFire we use AI to create extra links during the learning experience.
 These appear as you work through an idea or concept, and are highlighted of the system thinks you didn’t really get it first time.
 But there’s lots of things you can do to nudge people forward in learning.